tektoncd/triggers/docs/triggertemplates.md

 ```

 Similar to [Pipelines](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md),`TriggerTemplates` do not do any actual work, but instead act as the blueprint for what resources should be created.
-Also, any parameters defined a [`TriggerBinding`](triggerbindings.md) are passed into to the `TriggerTemplate` before resource creation.
+Any parameters defined in the [`TriggerBinding`](triggerbindings.md) are passed into to the `TriggerTemplate` before resource creation.

+To enable support for any resource type, the resource templates are internally resolved as byte blobs.
+As a result, validation on these resources is only done at event processing time (rather than during `TriggerTemplate` creation).